LeGend077/framework-docs/README.md

 # What's Next?

-> It is the V1.05 Beta of the Framework.
-More features will come in V1.1!
-Tell me bugs at discord or on github.
-Tell me if you want Mojang font tutorial.
+> It is the V1.1.0 of the Framework.
+V1.2.0 will come with lot of Java Edition related UI.